jonreid/XcodeWarnings/README.md

 - "Implicit Synthesized Properties" (`CLANG_WARN_OBJC_MISSING_PROPERTY_SYNTHESIS`) isn't included because in all likelihood, you don't need to be backwards compatible with non-modern Objective-C.
 - "Disable Safety Checks" (`SWIFT_DISABLE_SAFETY_CHECKS`) isn't included in order to keep runtime safety checks when optimizing.
+- "Inhibit All Warnings" (Apple Clang) and "Suppress Warnings" (Swift) aren't included because they're the opposite of our goals for this configuration.

 Static Analyzer
 ---------------